 - 1/4 cup sunflower oil

-- 225 grams thin or medium brown vermicelli rice noodles
+- 225 grams thin or medium brown or white vermicelli rice noodles

 - 1 bunch mint, finely chopped

 - 2 green onions, thinly sliced